 Despite its prevalence and convenience, email is one of the least secure forms of communication.
 Even though it seems like your message goes directly from your computer to the recipient’s inbox, it’s not actually a direct communication.

 Email passes through multiple servers, including the ISPs involved as well as the email client’s.
 Several copies of the message get stored at each server along the way, and more copies are stored on both the sender and recipient’s computer so even when you delete an email, there are still several copies out there.

 With this in mind, it’s no wonder that data breaches are increasingly common and often result in thousands of email addresses being compromised.
 This is a headache for individuals but it can be devastating for a business.

 How can you protect your company, employees, and clients from data breaches?
 And if you do fall victim to hackers, how can you put the pieces back together?
 Our managed IT services include network security to prevent disaster, as well as backup and disaster recovery to help mitigate any damage that may occur.

 In addition to our services, there are a few steps you can take to use your email more securely.
-Here are six simple ways you and your employees can secure your email messages and help prevent.
+Here are six simple ways our 24/7 Help Desk recommends you and your employees can secure your email messages and help prevent.